thejimmyg/express-edit-text/README.md

 Make any tweaks to templates in `views-edit` so that the defaults aren't affected.
 You can copy the defaults in the `views` directory as a starting point, but make sure you keep the same names.

+You can also check the `PUBLIC_FILES_DIRS` overlay at https://www.example.localhost/user/public/hello.txt

 When you are finished you can stop the containers with the command below, otherwise Docker will automatically restart them each time you reboot (which is what you want in production, but perhaps not when you are developing):

 ```